top of page

 I remember standing in front of a fibromyalgia support group in 2017.
 I’d been invited to talk about how I worked with chronic pain.
 Some of what I talked about that day, I'll share with you today, together with some updated information.

-At the time I had just finished some study with Edinburgh University pain department, where I came across research done by Prof Lorimer Moseley (2015).
-He argued that if people could understand chronic pain they could not "learn to live with pain" but "learn to live without pain."
+At the time of presenting to the fibromyalgia group, I had just finished some study with Edinburgh University pain department.
+Here I came across research done by Prof Lorimer Moseley (2015).
+He argued that if people could understand chronic pain they should not "learn to live with pain" but "learn to live without pain."

-The idea of learning to live with pain, as proposed by most pain specialists and pain management clinics, was new to me as my philosophy is to give people the tools to find the cause of their pain, take responsibility and yes, make those changes to live without pain.
+The idea of learning to live with pain, as proposed by most pain specialists and pain management clinics, was new to me.
+My philosophy in my naturopathic pain clinic is to give people the tools to find the cause of their pain, take responsibility and yes, make those changes to live without pain.

 Client story of dealing with fibromyalgia - CLICK HERE

-“But I'm sure you want to know about those that stayed with their Chronic Pain"
+“But I'm sure you want to know about those who kept their Chronic Pain"

 • Three participants made no change because they were unable to make any changes.